Speak FM

 By Gift Okello

-Last year, the Uganda National Oil Company launched a large-scale tree-planting campaign across Northern Uganda, targeting more than 5,000 indigenous trees, beginning at Ker Kwaro Acholi Palace, as part of its climate action and environmental sustainability efforts.
+Last year, the Uganda National Oil Company launched a large-scale tree-planting campaign across Northern Uganda, targeting more than 5,000 indigenous trees, starting at Ker Kwaro Acholi Palace, as part of its climate action and environmental sustainability efforts.